carsonSgit/ConcordiaNotes/ENGL_250/Keywords.md

 ## Hermeneutics of Repair

-- Not a replacement or a duality against parania
+- Not a replacement or a duality against paranoia
 - A method of reading from a place of hope and joy
 - Critiques interested in building up and creating